Why Seniors Need Dental, Vision, and Hearing Insurance

 Medicare Advantage is a type of Medicare plan offered by a private company that provide Part A and Part B benefits.
 Some, but not all, Medicare Advantage plans offer additional vision coverage, although these usually come with a higher monthly premium.

-Medico offers a full portfolio of supplemental dental insurance for seniors, with options to add vision coverage and hearing coverage.
+Medico offers supplemental dental insurance for seniors, with options to add vision coverage and hearing coverage.

 - Simple, budget-friendly plans